lagi2 ngegaya sekarang giliran wirelessnya yaaa this is Xatar article again

 Then check that you have an IP from the wireless network.

 But what if the network uses WPA?
-Again you need to assign the essid and maybe an AP MAC, then:
+Again you need to assign the essid and

 Create a text based file called wpa_supplicant.conf